April 26, 2021

 COVID-19 vaccination is one of the most important tools to end the COVID-19 pandemic and safely returning all students to in-person learning.
 Not only that, it will help keep you, your family, your community, and your country healthy and safe.

 We are working closely with San Mateo County Health and all schools, districts, preschools, and childcare facilities to swiftly vaccinate educators against COVID-19 in the coming months.
 Educators are advised to check this webpage frequently for information about COVID-19 vaccinations.

 Status of Vaccines in San Mateo County

 - Receive vaccine-related updates.
 Sign up through San Mateo County Health to be notified when you are eligible for the COVID-19 vaccine and what options are available.
-This notification system is meant as an interim strategy as the State of California assembles a statewide COVID-19 vaccine notification system called MyTurn, which is scheduled to launch later in February.
+This notification system is meant as an interim strategy as the State of California assembles a statewide COVID-19 vaccine notification system called MyTurn.

 - Stay informed.
 San Mateo County Health has a variety of helpful resources on vaccines and the distribution of them in San Mateo County.